AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 ### Canvas Path DSL

-Unlike common imperative GUI graphing toolkits, Glimmer enables declarative rendering of paths with the new Canvas Path DSL (Early Alpha) via the new `path { }` keyword and by nesting one of the following path segment keywords underneath:
+Unlike common imperative GUI graphing toolkits, Glimmer enables declarative rendering of paths with the Canvas Path DSL via the new `path { }` keyword and by nesting one of the following path segment keywords underneath:
 - `point(x1, y1)`: renders a Point (Dot) as part of a path.
 - `line(x1, y1, x2=nil, y2=nil)`: renders a Line as part of a path.
 If you drop x2, y2, it joins to the previous point automatically.
 You may repeat for a series of lines forming a curve.
 - `quad(x1, y1, x2, y2, x3=nil, y3=nil)`: renders a Quadratic Bezier Curve.
 If you drop x3 and y3, it joins to the previous point automatically.